 That is why your influence as a Christian student in high school will likely never be greater in all your lifetime.
 As a student you are shoulder to shoulder with nearly everyone in your community of the same age.
 And compared to adults, people under 18 are more likely to respond to the message of the Gospel and follow Christ.
 Think of the influence you and your Christian friends have on a school campus.

 If you are a student or teacher you’re in the center of the most important mission field in your town or city.
-If you are a youth leader or adult in the community, the school can and should be your number one focus for prayer and outreach.
+If you are a youth leader or adult in the community, the school should be your number one focus.
 Pray for your school, care for students and share the Good News.

-Below are links to resources that will help you with next steps.
+Below are resources that will help you with next steps.